nick-hernstedt/WeatherApp/README.md

 - AS someone who is curious about the weather
 - SO THAT I can decide what I should be wearing
 - GIVEN a location input
-- WHEN I enter a location THEN I am given a 5 day forcast for the location.
+- WHEN I enter a location THEN I am given a 5 day forcast for the location
-- WHEN I click on another location I am given that forcast.
+- WHEN I click on another location I am given that forcast

 # Contributors